Carnegie Mellon

 Question 1 - Public Key Practicum

-This question is not hard, but it does take some time to do it right.
+This question is not hard, but it does take a bit of time to do it right.
 Please don't leave this question to the very last minute, and think carefully about what the various steps accomplish.

 As you go through the steps of working on this question, try to think carefully about what each step is accomplishing in terms of underlying cryptography primitives.